 What content is served by the CDN?

-We serve all the static assets located in your wp-content folder from CDN.
-We also serve assets which appear like dynamic PHP content but are in fact things like CSS, JS, and images, such as thumbnailing systems, minification plugins, and similar.
-Also core statics are served from CDN.
-If you have static assets you’d like served from the CDN that are stored outside the wp-content folder, please contact support with the file path to the directory or file and we will include it for you.
+By default, we serve all the static assets located in your wp-content folder from CDN.
+We also serve assets which appear like dynamic PHP content but are in fact static files like CSS, JS, and images.
+This includes thumbnailing systems, minification plugins, and similar.
+Core files are also served from CDN.
+If you have static assets you’d like served from the CDN that are stored outside the wp-content folder, please contact support with the path to the directory or file and we will include it for you.

 How do I enable the CDN for my site?

-In order to enable the CDN first you need to log into the user portal.
-Select the WordPress install that you wish to enable CDN on.
-Click on the CDNs link on the left hand side.
-Then check the box for the domain that you wish to enable CDN for.
-The list for domains that CDN can be enabled on is generated from the list of domains that have been attached to your install.
-This list is found inside the domains link just above the ‘CDN’ link in your user portal.
-There will not be any list if your account does not include CDN support.
-If you wish to have a custom domain name for your CDN please submit a support request including the CDN zone URL (found by viewing your page source after CDN is set up) and the custom URL for the CDN.
+To enable the CDN on your site, you’ll first log into the user portal.
+Select the WordPress install that you wish to enable, and click on the CDN link on the left hand side.
+Then check the box for the domain that you wish to enable.
+The list for domains on which CDN can be enabled is generated from the list of domains that have been attached to your install.
+This list is found inside the Domains link just above the ‘CDN’ link in your user portal.
+There will not be any domains listed if your account does not include CDN support.
+If you’re on a personal plan and adding CDN access separately, contact support by submitting a support ticket from within your user portal, and we’ll get CDN enabled for your install.

 Note: The CDN can take up to 10 minutes to configure and everything to clear through the cache, so don’t be alarmed if you don’t see the change right away.
 If after 10 minutes you’re still seeing issues, just let us know.